 11. How Did They Make Tools In The Stone Age – How Were Stone Age Tools Made

 Tools are made to assist humans in doing their jobs.
-Different tools were made during different time periods of Stone Age.
-The Stone Age is considered as a very ancient human stage.
+Different tools were made during different periods of the Stone Age.
+The Stone Age is considered a very ancient human stage.
 The tools used in the Stone Age were very simple.
-They did very basic jobs like cutting, grinding, crushing, catching, hitting etc. Given below are some tools and their uses:
+They did very basic jobs like cutting, grinding, crushing, catching, hitting, etc. Given below are some tools and their uses:

 Cleavers were made of very basic materials like stone or bone.
 They were from flakes that were formed after breaking down a stone.